martin-brennan/martin-brennan.com/_posts/2015-01-12-writing-programming-crafts-worth-honing.md

   - software
   - writing
 ---

-I&#8217;ve been doing quite a lot of writing lately, and quite a lot of thinking about writing, and a fair bit of reading too.
-This of course was one of my [goals for 2015](https://medium.com/@mjrbrennan/2015-goals-and-sub-goals-d6841607404d), and I&#8217;ve been keeping a consistent journal for the first time ever (fourteen days straight and counting).
-From all of this writing there is one thing I&#8217;ve come to realize and it&#8217;s that writing begets writing.
+I’ve been doing quite a lot of writing lately, and quite a lot of thinking about writing, and a fair bit of reading too.
+This of course was one of my goals for 2015, and I’ve been keeping a consistent journal for the first time ever (fourteen days straight and counting).
+From all of this writing there is one thing I’ve come to realize and it’s that writing begets writing.
 The more you write, the better you become at clearly expressing your thoughts and ideas through writing and translating them from the jumble in your head to the written word.
 Your fingers fly across the keyboard with very little barrier between your mind and the keys.<!--more-->

 As Joel Spolsky once said,

 > Writing is a muscle.
-The more you write, the more you&#8217;ll be able to write.
+The more you write, the more you’ll be able to write.

-I&#8217;ve found that this is a truth in software engineering as well.
+I’ve found that this is a truth in software engineering as well.
 When you are working with the same language every day you quickly get a lot better at expressing concepts and building elegant implementations through a lot of practice and Rote learning.

 However, as is the case with writing, this can only get you so far.
 To truly hone each craft, and yes I consider programming and writing very similar _crafts_, you need to start to focus on different things if you are to further improve your craft.